colinta/p/README.md

 * `p --remove` — Removes an entry.
 This requires the entire file to be re-encrypted.
   alias: `p -r`

+* `p --recrypt` — Decrypts and encrypts.
+So you can change the filename.

 * `p --all` — displays the P_PASSWORDS_FILE.

 * **CAREFUL** `p --set` — writes stdin to the P_PASSWORDS_FILE.
 This resets the passwords file, so DON'T USE THIS COMMAND! :-)